 - After 10 minutes of mixing, turn off the mixer and scrape down the sides of the bowl.

 - Next, place the dough in a greased bowl and turn to coat all sides.
 Cover with plastic wrap or a damp towel.
+I have been using these plastic proofing bags for about a year now and love them.
+I get a better rise using them.

 - Butter or oil a bread pan.